Effect of Wigner rotation on estimating unitary-shift parameter of relativistic spin-1/2 particle: Model

-At first sight, this non-commutativity seems to contradict with the fact the parametric model in the rest frame is a classical one.
-A resolution is that the above choice of the SLDs is not unique \cite{fujiwara}.
+At first sight, this non-commutativity seems to contradict the fact that the parametric model in the rest frame is a classical one.
+A resolution is that the choice of the SLDs above is not unique \cite{fujiwara}.
 As an example, we have another choice of the SLDs, $\tilde{L}_{j}(\theta)$ ($j=1,2$) as follows.

 where

 These SLDs $\tilde{L}_{j}(\theta)$ satisfy the definition of SLD and indeed they do commute each other.

 The SLD Fisher information matrix $\Js(\theta)=[ \Js_{jk}(\theta)] $ is obtained by the formula in~\cite{fujiwara} as